GameFoundry/bsf/Documentation/Manuals/docs/00_User/06_Gameplay/01_serializingObjects.md

 fe.encode(myObject.get());
 ~~~~~~~~~~~~~

-Once ready to decode, create a @ref bs::FileDecoder "FileDecoder" with the same file path.
-Then call @ref bs::FileDecoder::decode "FileDecoder::decode()".
+Once ready to decode, create a @bs::FileDecoder with the same file path.
+Then call @bs::FileDecoder::decode.

 ~~~~~~~~~~~~~{.cpp}
 FileDecoder fd("Path\To\My\File.asset");
 SPtr<IReflectable> myObjectCopy = fd.decode();
 ~~~~~~~~~~~~~

-You can also encode/decode to/from memory by using @ref bs::MemorySerializer "MemorySerializer".
+You can also encode/decode to/from memory by using @bs::MemorySerializer.
 ~~~~~~~~~~~~~{.cpp}
 SPtr<IReflectable> myObject = bs_shared_ptr_new<MyClass>();